 Text of the Federal Grant and Cooperative Agreement Act

-This bill was enacted after being signed by the President on February 3, 1978.
 The text of the bill below is as of Feb 3, 1978 (Passed Congress/Enrolled Bill).

 PUBLIC LAW 95-224—FEB.
 3, 1978 92 STAT.
 3 Public Law 95-224 95th Congress An Act To distinguish Federal grant and cooperative agreement relationships from Feb.
 3, 1978 Federal procurement relationships, and for other purposes.
 [H.R.
 7691] Be it enacted hy the Senate and House of Representatives of the United States of America in Congress assembled, That this Act be Federal Grant cited as the "Federal Grant and Cooperative Agreement Act of and Cooperative 1977".
 Agreement Act of 1977.
 FINDINGS AND PURPOSE 41 u s e 501 note.
 SEC.
 2. (a) The Congress finds that— 41 u s e 501.
 (1) there is a need to distinguish Federal assistance relation- ships from Federal procurement relationships and thereby to standardize usage and clarify the meaning of the legal instru- ments which reflect such relationships; (2) uncertainty as to the meaning of such terms as "contract", "grant", and "cooperative agreement" and the relationships they reflect causes operational inconsistencies, confusion, inefficiency, and waste for recipients of awards as well as for executive agen- cies; and (3) the Commission on Government Procurement has docu- mented these findings and concluded that a reduction of the exist- ing inconsistencies, confusion, inefficiency, and waste is feasible and necessary through legislative action. (b) The purposes of this Act are— (1) to characterize the relationship between the Federal Gov- ernment and contractors.
 State and local governments, and other recipients in the acquisition of property and services and in the furnishing of assistance by the Federal Government so as to pro- mote a better understanding of Federal spending and help elimi- nate unnecessary administrative requirements on recipients of Federal awards; (2) to establish Government-wide criteria for selection of appro- priate legal instruments to achieve uniformity in the use by the executive agencies of such instruments, a clear definition of the relationships they reflect, and a better understanding of the responsibilities of the parties; (3) to promote increased discipline in the selection and use of types of contract, grant agreement, and cooperative agreements ' and to maximize competition in the award of contracts and encourage competition, where deemed appropriate, in the award of grants and cooperative agreements; and (4) to require a study of the relationship between the Federal Government and grantees and other recipients in Federal assist- ance programs and the feasibility of developing a comprehensive system of guideline for the use of grant and cooperative agree- ments, and other forms of Federal assistance in carrying out such programs.